apereo/cas/cas-server-documentation/installation/Logout-Single-Signout.md

 ### Turning Off Single Logout

-To disable single logout, adjust the following setting in `application.properties` file.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ### Single Logout Per Service